Privileged User Monitoring

 IT and administrator accounts, such as those used for system and database administration, enjoy broad access privileges to sensitive systems and data.
 Privileged users hold the keys to the company’s most sensitive and critical data, such as customer lists, customers’ personally-identifiable information (PII), payment methods (such as bank account and credit card account details), financial transaction histories, sales lead pipelines, HR information and much more.
 Not only can privileged users view this data, but they usually have the privileges to alter or delete data that might be critical to the organization’s ongoing operations or legally-mandated reporting.

-One of ObserveIT’s main User Activity Monitoring use cases is monitoring and auditing the activity of privileged users on critical servers.
+One of ObserveIT’s main User Activity Monitoring use cases is monitoring and auditing the activity of privileged user monitoring and auditing of critical servers.
 These privileged users include system administrators, help desk users, DBAs, programmers and so forth.
 Because these users are given extensive access to sensitive data and systems across the organization, they are the most important people to monitor—both because of the risk they pose to the organization and because industry regulations (such as PCI, HIPPA and SOX) mandate it.

-Examples of administrator activities that can impact on the security of an organization include:
+Examples of privileged user activities that can impact on the security of an organization include:

 - Making changes to configuration files that can cause systems to fail